Abion47/darq/README.md

 var repeatI = RepeatIterable('abc', 6);

-// Creates an iterable from a string, iterating over its characters var stringI = 'abcdef'.iterable;
+// Creates an iterable from a string, iterating over its characters
+// This is an extension getter property on String that returns an
+// iterable via `String.split('')`.
+var stringI = 'abcdef'.iterable;
 ```